Colorado State vs. Wyoming NCAA Football Odds, Plays and Insights | November 6, 2021

 Wyoming Stats and Trends

-- So far this season Wyoming has one win against the spread.

-- This year, the Cowboys are winless ATS when entering a game as an underdog of 3.5 points or more.

-- Wyoming's games this year have hit the over on three of seven set point totals (42.9%).
+- Wyoming's games this season have gone over the point total three times in seven opportunities (42.9%).

-- This year the Cowboys have turned the ball over 14 times, five more than the Rams' takeaways (9).
+- The Cowboys have turned the ball over 14 times this season, five more turnovers than the Rams have forced (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.